dragonfruitnetwork/dragon6-locale/README.md

 ### Overview
 Dragon6 Locale is a collection of RESX files that are used in the Dragon6 Mobile app.

-The Purpose of publishing these is so more developers creating stats apps can reach a larger target audience.
+The purpose of publishing these is so more developers creating stats apps can reach a larger target audience.
-It is easy to set up and will support a large collection of languages.
+It is easy to set up and has the capacity to support a large variety of languages.

-### What can this be used for?
+### Who/What can this be used for?
-Any Stats app that involves weapons (like CS:GO, PUBG, Valorant and Rainbow Six)
+Any Stats app that involves weapons (like CS:GO, PUBG, Valorant and Rainbow Six) can probably make use of these somehow (note these _are_ primarily for our Dragon6 apps)

 ### Setup & Usage
-To use in your own project, use the nuget build (click the nuget shield) and access the string via `DragonFruit.Six.Locale.Core.{stringName}`
+To use in your own project, use the nuget build (click the nuget shield) and access the strings via the base namespace `DragonFruit.Six.Locale` (each file is its own class)

-### Contribute
+### Contributing and reporting issues
-You can help us out on our Crowdin Server, and every so often, we will update this repo with the built translations.
-You can find our project at [DragonFruit Translate](https://translate.dragonfruit.network)
+You can help us out (or create issues) on our [Crowdin Project](https://crowdin.com/project/dragon6).
+We periodically update this repo with the built translations.

 ### Licence
-All you need to do is add `DragonFruit.Locale Copyright (C) 2020 DragonFruit Network` to your about page and we will be happy :)
+All you need to do is add `DragonFruit.Six.Locale Copyright (C) 2020 DragonFruit Network` to your about page and we will be happy :)